deliveroo/routemaster/README.md

 - 200, 204: Event batch is ackownledged, and will be deleted from the subscription queue.
 - Anything else: failure, batch to be sent again later.

+Note that if the subscriber doesn't respond to the HTTP request within `ROUTEMASTER_TIMEOUT` (or if the bus can't connect to it within `ROUTEMASTER_CONNECT_TIMEOUT`), the delivery will be considered to have failed and will be re-attempted.

 ### Removing topics